Food Studies

 2. A minimum GPA of 2.5 is required to earn the certificate.

-3. A maximum of 3 transfer credits allowed by Petition.
+3. A maximum of 3 transfer credits allowed by Petition to count towards Certificate Option 2 food-holistic courses category.